 Dive Sites in Cozumel

-Though most of Cozumel Island is surrounded by reefs, the best dive sites are in the southwest side of the island.
+Though most of Cozumel Island is surrounded by reefs, the best dive sites in Cozumel are in the southwest side of the island.
 The Mexican government recognized this and in 1996 created the Cozumel Reefs National Marine Park.

 Part of the Mesoamerican Barrier Reef System, the second-largest coral reef in the world, 67,133 acres are now protected from fishing or any other collection or disturbance of the reef.